soundasleep/jevon.org/wiki/ruby-on-rails.md

 ==Could not find generator `monban:scaffold`==

 The generators were moved into a separate Gem, <a href="https://github.com/halogenandtoast/monban-generators">monban-generators</a> - add this to your Gemfile.

+==RuntimeError: @controller is nil: make sure you set it in your test's setup method.==

+Are you trying to write an integration test in `test/integration/foo_test.rb`?
+Make sure that you are using `ActionDispatch::IntegrationTest` as your test superclass, rather than `ActionController::TestCase`:

+[code ruby]
+require 'test_helper'

+class FooTest < ActionDispatch::IntegrationTest
+  def setup
+  ...
+[/code]

 [[Category:Ruby]]
 [[Category:Rails]]